HarryS-GH/NEA__ParkingApp/README.md

 Virtual Map (Pathfinding, offers a locked mode and a browse mode) (Currently using a demo map layout), Booking Viewing,
 Booking Cancelling,
-All Databases Established
+All Databases Established,

-# Upcoming features include:
+Booking Editing,
 Booking Pricing,
-Account Type Passkeys,
+Account Type Passkeys

-Booking Editing,
+# Upcoming features include:

 Account Settings Viewing/Editing

 # User Interface may be polished in the future